Reema Dodin: Career

 In 2017, she co-authored Inside Congress: A Guide for Navigating the Politics of the House and Senate Floors published by the Brookings Institution.

 Ms. Dodin served as a Term Member on the Council of Foreign Relations.
 She is also a fellow for the Truman National Security Project and the New Leaders Council.

 In November 2020, Dodin began working, as a volunteer, on the presidential transition of Joe Biden, overseeing legislative engagement between the transition and Capitol Hill on nominations.

 Dodin was named Deputy Director of the White House Office of Legislative Affairs, alongside Shuwanza Goff, for the Biden administration in November 2020.
 Her role in the Biden administration makes her the highest ranking Palestinian-American woman to serve in the Executive Office of the President of the United States.

 Personal life

 Dodin is the oldest of four siblings.
-She grew up in Southern California, and has resided mainly in Washington DC since the end of 2006.